balloosnafoo/no-kicker/README.md

 [Details][phase-four]

 ### Phase 5: Creating and responding to trade offers
+This will require a new trade backbone view, which should list all of the players on the user's team along with those on the trading partner's team.
+There will also be an index view in which a user can look at the open trades relevant to him and accept, reject or cancel them (if they were offered to or by him respectively).

 [Details][phase-five]

+### Phase 6: Creating threads and commenting (~1 Day)
+This will require creating Thread and Comment objects as well as backbone views for each of those.
+Each league should have a thread index page and each thread should have a show page where all of the comments are listed and new comments can be created.

+[Details][phase-six]

 ## Bonus Features

+- [ ] Add players to watch lists
 - [ ] Users can set up warning systems, so that they are notified of dramatic changes in ownership of players that they are watching.
 - [ ] Users can set up and enter drafts.
+- [ ] Trades are subject to review by either commissioner, league voting, or trade arbiters.
 - [ ] Commissioners can appoint trade arbiters.
 - [ ] Adds requests made after games have started go through the waiver wire